MFA prompt spamming/ MFA fatigue – What can you do to prevent/ detect attacks?

 Hopefully, this blog gives some insights into new attacks like MFA spamming/ MFA fatigue.
-Of course, above solutions are some preventions that can improve the security posture.
+Of course, the above solutions are some preventions that can improve the security posture.
 There are more preventions and hunting options available.

 The new (public preview) MFA number matching feature can be effective against this “MFA fatigue/ spamming” tactic because users won’t know 2 digit code presented and can’t accidentally approve a request.

 Microsoft: Use number matching